Martin Luther in Nazi Germany

-1938 edition of On the Jews and Their Lies: the cover readings "Concerning the Jews: Away With Them!"
+1938 edition of On the Jews and Their Lies: the cover reads "Concerning the Jews: Away With Them!"

 Third Reich postcard of Martin Luther.

 The German Reformation theologian Martin Luther was widely lauded in Nazi Germany prior to the Nazi government's dissolution in 1945, with German leadership praising his seminal position in German history while leveraging his antisemitism and folk hero status to further legitimize their own positive Christian religious policies and Germanic ethnonationalism.
 Luther was seen as both a cross-confessional figurehead and as a symbol of German Protestant support for the Nazi regime in particular, with a religious leader even comparing Führer Adolf Hitler to Luther directly.

 A major aspect of this ideological relationship was Martin Luther's birthday on November 10, the 450th anniversary of which was celebrated as a national holiday, the Luthertag, in 1933.